Managing your Aiir Mobile App

 The first thing you'll see when you open the Mobile Apps section of Aiir is a list of the mobile apps in your organisation.

 New mobile apps can only be set up by our team as there is a cost for each app, so contact us if you'd like to discuss creating a new app.

 Apps contain one or more stations.
 Stations can be created in the Stations section of Aiir.

 Once a station is assigned to an app, only people who have been given access to that station will be able to edit that app's properties.

 If more than one station is assigned to an app, then anyone who has access to at least one of the stations will be able to edit the app.

 An app's properties include its name, the choice of stations, and whether notifications are enabled.

-Everything else belongs to each station, including the logo, navigation, streams, home screen and interaction options.
+Everything else belongs to each station, including the theme, navigation, streams, home screen and interaction options.

-To edit any of those, head to the Stations tab within Mobile Apps where you'll find a list of stations.
+To edit any of those, head to the Stations page within Mobile Apps where you'll find a list of stations.